rancher/docs/content/rancher/v2.x/en/tasks/projects/add-project-members/_index.md

 ---
 title: Adding Project Members
 weight:
-draft: true
 ---

-If you want to provide a user with access and permissions to _specific_ projects within a cluster, assign the user a project membership.
+If you want to provide a user with access and permissions to _specific_ projects and resources within a cluster, assign the user a project membership.

 >**Tip:** Want to provide a user with access to _all_ projects within a cluster?
 See [Adding Cluster Members]({{< baseurl >}}/rancher/v2.x/en/tasks/clusters/adding-managing-cluster-members) instead.